h1ff1dzy/Onyx-SDK/README.md

 ## Why you dont should use this

-- Obiovusly detected cause it's using minhooks
+- Obviously detected cause it's using minhooks
 - Coded by for study proposes, try to eject the bests and use in your future projects